 Both of these plants are just spectacular!
 The plumeria flowers are on the left and the bird of paradise plant is on the right.
 To see these beautiful flowers growing outdoors in thick and lush plants is such a treat!

 There were some pretty cool fish along with a Spotted Eagle Ray!
 I had never even heard of a Spotted Eagle Ray before, let alone seen one!
 I’ve learned that they grow anywhere between 4-7 feet in length, excluding their tail.
 Their long tail can equal up to four times the length of its body with 2-5 venomous spines at the base!
 Yikes, that’s scary!
-The also forage on the sea floor for snails, shrimp, crabs and sea urchins.
+They also forage on the seafloor for snails, shrimp, crabs, and sea urchins.
 So cool!!

 This view of the mountains was seen when we were in the small boat on our way to the submarine ride.

 Another fabulous, actually beyond fabulous, restaurant we decided to check out was Maui Brick Oven, in Kihei Maui Hawaii.
-Oh my goodness, the gluten free items were too many to count.
-Especially because it is a 100% gluten free restaurant!
-Guy Fieri filmed Diners, Drive-Ins and Dives from Maui Brick Oven in April 2017.
+Oh my goodness, the gluten-free items were too many to count.
+Especially because it is a 100% gluten-free restaurant!
+Guy Fieri filmed Diners, Drive-Ins, and Dives from Maui Brick Oven in April 2017.
 I notified the owner Terry and did my own little feature of his restaurant.
-Be sure to look at the feature I did on another spot on my blog under ‘Restaurants’ (Just click on this link to take in all of the gluten free deliciousness!) http://unexpecteddiscoveries.com/2018/06/06/maui-brick-oven You don’t want to miss the in-depth menu items and photos!
+Be sure to look at the feature I did on another spot on my blog under ‘Restaurants’ (Just click on this link to take in all of the gluten-free deliciousness!) https://unexpecteddiscoveries.com/2018/06/06/maui-brick-oven You don’t want to miss the in-depth menu items and photos!
 The food, as well as the sweet and attentive family service, was spectacular!
-Check out the gluten free pizza…..
+Check out the gluten-free pizza…..

 These birds are so pretty!
 They are the Java Finch/Java Rice Finch/Java Sparrow.
 All different names for the same bird.
 Even the birds are colorful on Maui!